Most electric bike batteries are lithium ion

 As demand increases and manufacturing make improvements batteries are evolving.
 They are getting smaller and so much lighter.
 And they are also becoming more powerful.
 But they still are a source of weight on an electric bike.

 Placement and size matter.
-We try to get as lightweight battery as possible.
+We try to get as lightweight a battery as possible.
 But you still want it to provide a good distance range per charge.
 It always depends on your needs and usage of the bike.

 Battery Mounted on The Rack